“A great kitchen will sell a home.”

 If you don’t like the look of the current cabinets, consider low-cost upgrades.
 Would new hardware or a fresh coat of paint bring the cabinets up to your standards?
 It’s expensive to replace all cabinetry, so ask yourself if a cheaper fix would suffice.

-Jessi: The appraiser and inspector should do a thorough check of electrical systems, but sometimes individual outlets can be missed.
+Jessi: The appraiser and inspector should do a thorough check of electrical systems during the appraisal, but sometimes individual outlets can be missed.
 Bring along a plug-in device to test any electrical outlets that may have been passed over.
 It’s extremely annoying to move into a new kitchen to find that only half of your electrical outlets are functioning.

 Plumbing should also be reviewed by the appraiser and inspector.
 Serious buyers should quickly flip on the faucet to assess water pressure.
 Water pressure can vary from home to home, and low water pressure can be very frustrating to some buyers.